 Since 1984, the Arnold Arboretum has provided exceptional life science experience yearly to 2,000 elementary school students.
 We now exclusively serve Boston Public School (BPS) students, providing programming that addresses science study in the classroom.
-This summer we will launch Arboretum Young Scientists (AYS), which builds on our successes with younger students and offers specialized immersive programming for middle school students, who are underserved nationally in botanical garden programming.
+In the summer of 2023, we will offer Arboretum Young Scientists (AYS), which builds on our successes with younger students and offers specialized immersive programming for BPS middle school students, who are underserved nationally in botanical garden programming.
 By expanding our reach, we hope to cultivate the next generation of scientists, horticulturalists, gardeners, and plant science educators, particularly from students in the Boston Public Schools.

-Arboretum Young Scientists is a tailored program of vibrant, hands-on learning which will start with BPS rising 8th grade students.
+Arboretum Young Scientists is a tailored program of vibrant, hands-on learning for BPS rising middle school students.
 This summer adventure will be grounded in hands-on outdoor field studies across the Arboretum landscape.
 We will also take advantage of our talented research scientists and skilled horticultural staff to share the range of scientific and green industry careers.
 Recognizing that 86% of BPS students are persons of color, our program is explicitly designed to be anti-racist and culturally competent.
-Like our programs for younger students, AYS will also be free of charge.
+Like our programs for younger students, AYS is free of charge.

-We are partnering with selected BPS middle schools to recruit 7th grade students for the pilot four-week immersive summer program focusing on ecosystems―the heart of life science curriculum for this grade.
+We are partnering with selected BPS middle schools to recruit rising eighth grade students for the four-week immersive summer program focusing on ecosystems―the heart of life science curriculum for this grade.

 AYS will be led by instructors with a passion for science and youth education.
-Curricula will offer deepened science study, experiences, and training as each successive grade, with its cohort of older students, comes to AYS.
+Curricula will offer deepened science study, experiences, and training as each successive grade—with its cohort of older students—comes to AYS.
 Routine evaluation will help the program continue to grow and improve.

 AYS students will work side by side with scientists, horticulturists, arborists, and others to open their horizons to those careers and others.
 BIPOC life science professionals will serve as role models sharing their career journeys.
 We plan to stay close to our alumni, to study their career journeys and learn more about the impact of AYS on their lives.
 Ideally, we hope to learn that AYS indeed does increase the BIPOC pipeline into life science-related careers.

-Families with rising 8th graders from the Lilla G. Frederick Pilot Middle School, Charlestown High Academy, and Mildred Avenue K8 School are invited to apply for the summer session.
+Families with rising 8th graders from the Lilla G. Frederick Pilot Middle School, Boston Green Academy, Dearborn STEM Academy, and Mildred Avenue K8 School are invited to apply for the summer session.